,

 By isolating the pump and timing how long it takes to draw down (or fill) a known volume marked on the column, operators can calculate the exact flow rate in gallons per hour (GPH), liters per hour (LPH), or milliliters per minute.

-The column body is typically made from clear PVC, borosilicate glass, or acrylic for excellent visibility.
+The column body is typically made from clear PVC, or acrylic for excellent visibility.
 The critical component is the end caps (top and bottom fittings), which determine chemical compatibility, pressure rating, and ease of installation.
+End caps are available in three primary materials: CPVC, and PTFE, each offering distinct advantages depending on the process fluid, pressure, and temperature requirements.

 Key Benefits of Calibration Columns